BloomWare25/MediMinder/README.md

 | |  | | |___| |_| | || |  | || || |\  | |_| | |___|  _ <
 |_|  |_|_____|____/___|_|  |_|___|_| \_|____/|_____|_| \_\

+# LICENSE

 # DataPrrivacy terms :
----
-📢 Data Use Policy
+- 📢 Data Use Policy

 MediMinder and all associated user data (including medical history, medication records, and analytics) are the intellectual property of Bloomware.